-Areas of improvement and recommendations by EEC Actions Taken by the Institution EEC's final recommendations and comments on the HEI's response We recommend significantly reducing the number of learning outcomes per course.
+Areas of improvement and recommendations by EEC Actions Taken by the Institution For Official Use ONLY We recommend significantly reducing the number of learning outcomes per course.
 One would normally expect 3-5 per course.
 They can be understood as a type of contract defining the core skills that a student will acquire upon successful completion of the course, not a full description of every aspect touched upon in each lecture.
 We have adopted the committee's recommendation and reduced the number of the program's learning objectives in the application form to 6 (Appendix 1).
 After appointment of the course coordinators, and prior to the beginning of the Fall 2024-25 semester, we will ask them to adjust their course's LOs to 3-5 in the Study Guide of each course.
-The standardised six-LO template (Learning, Comprehension, Appli- cation, Analysis, Synthesis, Evalu- ation) now adopted by the majority of courses is likely to be very helpful to students.
-We suggest sticking to this template (for all courses) for the time being, and soliciting student feedback on its efficacy in due course.
-We recommend that the programme produces clear assessment matrices, which detail: O How assessments and learning outcomes relate to each other in each course, that is to say, indicate what learning outcome is covered by what assessment O How the learning outcomes of each goal map onto the overall learning outcomes of the programme We agree with the committee's recommendation.
+Choose level of compliance: We recommend that the programme produces clear assessment matrices, which detail: O How assessments and learning outcomes relate to each other in each course, that is to say, indicate what learning outcome is covered by what assessment O How the learning outcomes of each goal map onto the overall learning outcomes of the programme We agree with the committee's recommendation.
 We will revise the assessment matrices to match the new learning outcomes of each course and the correspondence to the overall learning outcomes will made clearer.
-We will start implementing this recommendation in the summer of 2024, to be ready for the Fall 2024- 25 semester.
+We will start implementing this recommendation in the summer of 2024, to be ready for the Fall 2024-25 semester.
 Given that a substantial amount of our courses are conducted by teaching associates, this preparation will begin as soon as the hiring of new adjunct faculty for that semester is finalized.
-The sample assessment matrix signals this intention clearly.
-This will also provide a basis for deciding whether students who do not complete all assessments have met the LOs of the course, etc. Following the production of such assessment matrices, we recommend that the programme reconsiders what courses it considers compulsory and what courses can be electives.
-The committee has no requirements it wishes to impose on any specific course, but it does note that the programme is in Cognitive Systems and would benefit from compulsory This is an issue that has been discussed thoroughly by the Academic Programme Committee and decisions have been made to modify the list of compulsory and elective courses.
-We have discussed making COS623 - "Cognitive Systems Design" a compulsory course that will be offered during the first semester of studies.
-We have also discussed the It is clear that a lot of thought has gone in to the structure of the course.
-We are satisfied with the progress on this topic and would expect the fully-revised course structure to be submitted and evaluated during the next review cycle.
+Choose level of compliance: Following the production of such assessment matrices, we recommend that the programme reconsiders what courses it considers compulsory and what courses can be electives.
+The committee has no requirements it wishes to impose on any specific course, but it does note This is an issue that has been discussed thoroughly by the Academic Programme Committee and decisions have been made to modify the list of compulsory and elective courses.
+We have discussed making COS623 - "Cognitive Systems Design" a compulsory course that will be offered during the first semester of Choose level of compliance: